 In these two ways, Rahab foreshadows the coming Savior, who will be one of her descendants, and who will bear the sins of the world.

 RAHAB IN LIGHT OF ADVENT

 Rahab is a courageous and clever woman, listed among Israelite heroes in Hebrews 11:31 for her faith, and mentioned in James 2:25-26 as an example of faith in action.
-Regardless of her past, this biblical heroine goes on to establish a family in the land of Israel, one that will continue for generations and will eventually include Jesus of Nazareth.
+Regardless of her nickname, this biblical heroine goes on to establish a family in the land of Israel, one that will continue for generations and will eventually include Jesus of Nazareth.

 In Matthew 1 we read that one of Rahab’s descendants is Boaz, who marries the next woman listed in Christ’s lineage, Ruth.
-Their stories help to prepare the way for the coming Messiah.
+These stories prepare the way for the coming Messiah.

-Frymer-Kensky, Reading the Women of the Bible, pg.
-35
+Frymer-Kensky, pg.
+36, Reading the Women of the Bible